Tortricinae

 (NCBI-index: 572803)

-The Garden Rose Tortrix (Acleris variegana) is an easily recognized micro-moth.
-When resting, a clear white spot can be seen with a dark round spot in the middle.
+The Garden Rose Tortrix (Acleris variegana) is an easily recognised micro-moth.
+A clear white spot can be seen when resting with a dark round spot in the middle.
 The rest of the wing is dark brown or grey.
-Flight time is in one generation from July to September and the wingspan is 14-18mm.
+Flight time is one generation from July to September, and the wingspan is 14-18 mm.
 Larvae can be found in a folded leaf or loosely spun leaves.
-Host plant: Hawthorn, Blackthorn, Pear, Rose, Hazel, and Elm.
+Host plant: Hawthorn, Blackthorn, Pear, Rose, Hazel, Elm.
 Dutch name: Witschouderbladroller.
 Frisian name:

 Flying period: